(click to jump to each section)

 The emphasis of the ABCA dress code is guidelines of modesty, cleanliness, and professionalism.
 The dress code serves the purpose of preparing students to dress appropriately in various settings and to foster and attitude of learning readiness.
 Students are encouraged to dress in a manner that honors God and allows them to do their best.

 Hair should be clean and styled so that both eyes can be seen.
+Hair should be natural color with no added dyes or sprays.
 Girls may wear earrings, one or two per ear lobe only.

-White, navy, light blue, red or dark hunter green polo must be worn along with khaki or navy colored dress pants or dress shorts that meet the above requirements.
+White, navy, light blue, maroon, dark hunter green, or red polo must be worn along with khaki or navy colored dress pants or dress shorts that meet the above requirements.

 Hair should be tapered so that it is OFF the ears and collar.
-Boys are not allowed to wear earrings of any kind.
+No "modern" haircuts (ex. mohawks, words shaved into hair, no coloring, etc.) Boys are not allowed to wear earrings of any kind.

 Students should NOT wear: